OrangeTimes/katacoda-scenarios/helm-01-basic-templating/step3.md

 {{ end }}
 ```

-# Then value is considered false
+# When value is considered false

 A expression inside if helm template block  is evaluated as false if the value is:
 1) a boolean false